 Individuals interested in working in hospitals and doctors offices performing clerical work and helping patients might be interested in coursework leading to CMA (certified medical assistant) certification.
 Courses are typically offered through certificate and diploma programs or as part of an Associate of Applied Science degree.

-Medical aides or assistants assist physicians, chiropractors and other health professionals in some of the clinical and administrative duties of the office.
-Some of their tasks include taking patients' histories, drawing blood, preparing patients for tests, filling out insurance forms, and keeping supplies stocked.
-Duties vary, depending on the type of office they're working in.
+Medical aides or assistants assist physicians, chiropractors and other health professionals with some of the clinical and administrative duties of the office.
 Although no education beyond a high school diploma is required for this job, many employers prefer to hire educated and certified medical assistants with CPR and first aid certification.

 Medical assistants can become certified through various organizations, but most commonly upon completion of a Committee on Accreditation of Allied Health Education Programs (CAAHEP)-approved college program and a national American Association of Medical Assistants (AAMA) certification exam.
 Programs last 1-2 years depending on the award (certificate, diploma or degree) and are available at a number of 2-year vocational and technical schools and community colleges.

 Below are some of the courses offered in a medical assistant program.

 During this course, students learn common vocabulary used in medical offices along with the correct spelling and pronunciation.
 Prefixes, suffixes and root words are reviewed.